xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

 ### S-Expressions

-We will build a small toy language called Eva whose lauguage rule can be outlined as follows:
+We will build a small toy language called Eva whose language rule can be outlined as follows:

 ```
 //Expression format: